Griffin Nordstrom

 Biography

 I grew up in northern West Virginia where I was exposed to both traditional and folk arts by my grandparents.
 In high school I participated in public arts projects and youth advancement programs, working on clay murals that were displayed at a local park and campus grounds.
 I graduated in the spring of 2022 from West Virginia University with dual majors in Sculpture and Art History and minors in Printmaking and Engineering in Society.
 At WVU my work focused on the forms of reliquaries and the usage of recycled plastic bags to make textile products, such as quilts, garments, and consumer goods.
 I also participated in the WVU Summer Undergraduate Research Experience, where I conducted creative research exploring West Virginian history and contemporary art movements in the form of sculpture.
-My art history research focused on pre-columbian erotic ceramics, Spanish art influenced by the Inquisition, and contemporary internet-based art movements.
-My work is inspired by the issues of globalization and legacy, which I like to play with in high contrast pieces achieved through both the art medium and image references.
+My art history research focused on pre-columbian ceramics, Spanish art influenced by the Inquisition, and contemporary internet-based art movements.
 My work has been shown at the West Virginia Cultural Center, Berkeley Arts Council, and several locations in Morgantown and Pittsburgh, including an independent exhibition ‘Plastic Fantastic’ on show in April 2022.
+I am currently pursuing a Masters of Public History at Duquesne University in Pittsburgh, PA.

 [email protected]